 Utility infrastructure maintenance

-Utility infrastructure is the pipes, cables, wires, sewers, drains, plant and equipment which supply a utility service to the lots or the common property in a community titles scheme.
+Utility infrastructure are the pipes, cables, wires, sewers, drains, plant and equipment supplying a utility service to the lots or the common property in a community titles scheme.

 Utility services include:

 It can also be another system or service designed to benefit a lot or common property.

 The body corporate is usually responsible for utility infrastructure that is part of common property.

 If the utility infrastructure is not part of common property, the lot owner is generally responsible for maintaining it.